GregHilston/Simple-Slack-Bot/examples/dice_bot/README.md

 # README

-This bot will reply 'pong' to all 'ping' messages.
-It is a Dockerized example using Simple Slack Bot.
+This bot will calculate N dice of size M rolled.
+Useful for dice games.
+It is a Dockerized example of using Simple Slack Bot.
 To run simply build the Docker image and then run the container.

 To do to this with one command simply run `$ make run`.